 Vegan Gluten-free Chocolate Peppermint Cake.
-This cake is full of rich chocolate flavor and peppermint and is vegan, dairy-free, oil-free, grain-free and gluten-free.
+This cake is rich, decadent, so chocolatey and is vegan, dairy-free, oil-free, grain-free and gluten-free.
 Topped with a rich chocolate peppermint glaze.

 VEGAN GLUTEN-FREE CHOCOLATE CAKE